lf-edge/ekuiper/docs/en_US/configuration/global_configurations.md

   rulePatrolInterval: 10s
   # cfgStorageType indicates the storage type to store the config, support `file` and `kv`.
 When `cfgStorageType` is file, it will save configuration into File.
 When `cfgStorageType` is `kv`, it will save configuration into the storage defined in `store`
   cfgStorageType: file
+  # If it is enabled, each REST API call will print logs
+  enableRestAuditLog: false
 ```

 for debug option in basic following env is valid `KUIPER__BASIC__DEBUG=true` and if used debug value will be set to true.